sevketbinali/IP-Management/README.md

 - Follow PEP 8 for Python code
 - Use TypeScript for all frontend code
-- Write tests for new features
+- Write tests for new features (unit, property-based, and E2E)
 - Update documentation for API changes
 - Ensure all tests pass before submitting PR
+- Follow conventional commit messages

 ## 📄 License